CGAL/cgal-web/_posts/2018-04-01-GreenProjectAward.md

 <p>The 120 CGAL packages are tested continuously on about 30 platforms, where platform
 means Linux/Windows Distribution * compiler * boost-version * Debug/Release * ...
 As CGAL is not a monolithic software, each unit test can be performed on low energy consumption hardware.
-In November 2017 we migrated from a server farm close to Reykjavik to 120*30 <a href="https://www.fairphone.com/en/">Fairphones</a>
+In May 2018 we migrate from a server farm close to Reykjavik to 120*30 <a href="https://www.fairphone.com/en/">Fairphones</a>
 with OS emulators.
-The phones are recycled phones having broken screens, which got replaced with small solar panels.</p>
+The phones are recycled phones having broken screens, which got replaced with small solar panels.
+They will go directly on the roof of the GeometryFactory office building.</p>

 ![](/images/fairphone.jpg)
 <p><small>Recycled Fairphone with solar panel</small></p>